 Break the information into chunks.
-Too many details at once will overwhelm the younger school-aged child.
+Too many details at once will overwhelm the younger school-age child.

 Talk with your child no earlier than one week before a test, procedure, or surgery.
-Older school-aged children can usually handle receiving such information even earlier, as much as two to four weeks, depending on the child's age and personality.
+Older school-age children can usually handle receiving such information even earlier, as much as 2 to 4 weeks, depending on the child's age and personality.